sfc-gh-sweingartner/synthea/README.md

        d.
 Configure the Snowflake environment details in that file.  (i.e. Replace YOURACCOUNTLOCATOR, YOURUSER, YOURPASSWORD, YOURWAREHOUSE)

        e.
 Save the file and run the following command:  streamlit run synthea_joins_01.yaml
+7. Example questions you can ask:

+       a.
+What sort of questions can I ask?

+       b. how many patients have a care plan vs how many don't?

+       c.
+What are the top five allergies for female patients?

+       d.
+List the patients who are female and have an allergy of mold.
+Use a case insensitive search for any term similar to mold.